 Downtown Winnipeg's Hudson’s Bay store closes Monday, earlier than scheduled

-The exterior of the Hudson’s Bay Downtown Winnipeg department store, which will close in February 2021.
+The exterior of the Hudson’s Bay Downtown Winnipeg department store, which is closed.
 (Source: Scott Andersson/ CTV News Winnipeg)

 WINNIPEG -- The Hudson's Bay Company store in Downtown Winnipeg has officially shut its doors as of Monday, Nov.
 30, for good, even though it was scheduled to close in early 2021.